minkymorgan/bytefreq-awk/README.md

 The UK Companies House file in our test scripts, holds official registration details for the legal companies in the UK.
 Ideally, the postcodes would be correct.
 Are they?

+The repo includes a comprehensive *test.sh* script that will download the real data, and run the analysis for you.
+Try it out.

+     # run it with your implementation preference, as a parameter:
+     . test.sh gawk

+It will fetch the data, unzip it, parse it, profile it, and report on it in the /out directory.

-Here is an example output of a Low grain pass of the profiler:
+Below is an example you can regenerate yourself, of a Low grain pass of the profiler on the PostCode field:

     > head -15 out/UkCompanySample.rpt1.txt; cat out/UkCompanySample.rpt1.txt | grep -i postcode